bokkypoobah/TheDAOVoter/README.md

 This script will run in Linux, should run on Mac OS/X and may run on Windows using one of the Perl distributions including Cygwin and Active State Perl.

-Before running this script, start the Go Ethereum node client using the command
+Before running this script, start the Go Ethereum node client using the command:

     geth console

 You can then run `$HOME/bin/theDAOVoter`.
-Here are some sample uses of this script with results:
+Following are some sample uses of this script with results.
+Add the parameter `--verbose` if you want to see exactly what `theDAOVoter` is doing.

     # List all your accounts including the totals
     user@Kumquat:~$ theDAOVoter --listaccounts